Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 - ***Logs*** - provide unique 'WTF' information.

 ## Use Cases
+-
+1. We will be instrumenting HONEYCOMB to send traces/data about our backend application.

 ## Tasks

+### Instrumenting our backend Flask application with Honeycomb
 **Step 1 - Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider**
 - First we will configure the environment to use our Honeycomb.io account API key.
 - Create a new onment in Honeycomb and copy its API key then